 Sometimes we are in a hurry when installing a vSphere environment and forget little things like entering license keys, especially the vCenter license key.
 Remember, the vCenter license that comes with VMware vSphere, the vCenter Server evaluation license, lasts 60 days, as do the other VMware evaluation licenses.
 This means your vCenter server license expires on day 61 if you forgot to enter the vCenter license key at the time of deployment.

-(This article talks about updating an expired vCenter license in the C# client which has been deprecated.
-If you are looking for how to update an expired vCenter license using the vSphere Web Client, be sure to look here.
-If you aren’t already using the vSphere Web Client, click here to learn more about it.)
+This article talks about updating an expired vCenter license in the C# client which has been deprecated.
+If you are looking for how to update an expired vCenter license using the vSphere Web Client, take a look at this guide.
+If you want to update a vSphere license in the HTML5 based vSphere Client, check out the linked guide.

 How to Reset a VMware vCenter Evaluation License